Make a Difference for Children and Young People

 One study by (Chugani 2001) followed a group of adopted children in the UK who had previously lived as babies, in the orphanages in Romania.
 One year post their adoption, a significant number of the adoptive parents had identified an absence of crying and a lack of expression of pain and fear in their toddlers.
 As the children were studied, over time, progress was identified in the children as a result of the loving care being bestowed upon them by their adoptive parents.
 However ongoing struggles with some children’s behaviour was also highlighted, in particular with peer to peer relationships and the children being unable to remain focused on a task.

 We have to provide nurture for children.
 We know that children thrive where they feel safe, respected and nurtured.
 No one is suggesting that we hug a child who doesn’t feel safe being hugged.
 We teach safe care and support foster carers to look and listen for signs that children do not want close contact, but we prepare carers for being able to make good connections with children enabling them to feel they can trust grown-ups.

-Clearly all of the research indicates having love in our lives as a child enables our development and supports us to build good relationships later.
+Clearly all of the research indicates that having love in our lives as a child, enables our development and supports us to build good relationships later.
 When a child has not experienced this, their inability to connect or express themselves may present as a behaviour that ordinarily would be seen as unsatisfactory.
-During these times we support foster carers to recognise the behaviour as communication, often based on their fear of something.
+During times like these, we support foster carers to recognise the behaviour as communication, often based on a child’s fear of something.
 We support the building of safe relationships with children, using affection and providing comfort alongside the provision of good boundaries, so that the child feels safe and cared for.

-So, what has this got to do with fostering?
-Many foster children present with challenges in their early lives as a result of significant parental instability and inconsistency, as well as neglect, one of the biggest reasons why children are removed from their parents and brought into the care system.
+Many fostered children present with challenges in their early lives as a result of significant parental instability and/or inconsistency.
+All of this on top of neglect or abuse, one of the main reasons why children are removed from their parents and brought into the care system.